pqrs-org/Karabiner-Elements/src/apps/localization/README.md

 Some strings contain placeholders such as `{count}` or `{name}`.
 Keep these names unchanged in translations; you may move them to fit the sentence.

+For separate entries describing numbered steps, include a purpose-specific group prefix followed by a three-digit step number in the key, such as `settings.driver.manual_driver_load_step_001_deactivate` and `settings.driver.manual_driver_load_step_002_restart`, so alphabetical sorting preserves their order.
+Use the number shown in the instructions.
+Keep each procedure complete within its own group.
+Screens that show only the initial steps of the same procedure can reference that subset; distinct procedures keep their own groups even when some steps have identical wording.

 ## Change or add a translation

 Run these commands from the repository root: